In crisis?Call or text 988Text Line:HOME → 741741Crisis resources

 Ready to get started?

-New patients are welcomed through Headway — scheduling takes minutes, and most major insurance plans are accepted.
+New clients are welcomed through Headway — scheduling takes minutes, and most major insurance plans are accepted.

 Frequently asked questions